MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-data-upgrade-sl.md

 ## Prepare

 Once you start the data upgrade on an environment, all client connections are terminated.
-You can't reconnect until the upgrade process has completed.
+You can't reconnect until the upgrade process completes.
 Also, hotfixes can't be applied and scheduled tasks can't be run.
 This behavior means data upgrade is the only process running on the environment, which helps prevent potentials database locks and errors.

 Inform any active Business Central online users to finish what they're doing and sign out.